zoetrope69/letterboxd/README.md

 there are two types of items: diary entries and lists.

+**due to the limitation of the data source (scraping a RSS feed), only the 20 most recent diary entries are returned**

-two items of note for the list type:
+items of note for the list type:

 + `ranked`: shows if it was set to ranked (1, 2, 3, 4).
++ `films`: films in the list, capped at 10
 + `totalFilms`: the total amount of films in the list, only 10 films are given here.

 ```javascript